xputeros/offensiveinterview/open.md

-7. You are performing an onsite penetration test.
-You do not want to perform any active scanning.
-How would you gather credentials?
-    1. What types of attack could you execute with them?
-8. Suppose you have physical access to a machine on a corporate domain that you are testing.
-It is connected to their network.
-You don't have credentials for the domain or local machine.
-You also have your own laptop.
-How would you begin testing?
-9. How would you avoid anti virus?
-10. How would you target a database that you know lies behing a jump server with an unkown IP address?
-11. What are commonly vulnerable ports/services/applications?
-12. You have unprivileged Windows credentials, how can you elevate your privileges?
-13. How can SQL Injection lead to remote code execution?
-14. You have a SYSTEM shell on an AD workstation.
-Describe the process you would take to escalate to Domain Admin.
-15. What was your favourite penetration test moment, and why?
-16. When you are on an engagement, how do you manage client data?
-Look specifically for awareness of the risk of exposure, encryption, and deletion once the engagement is complete.*

 ### Crypto/Hashes/Passwords ###

 1. What is the relevance of WPAD on a penetration test and how can it be leveraged? *@jstnkndy*